How It Works

 Step 5: Show up and start the first table

-Even one table is enough to begin — growth comes from consistency
+Even one table is enough to begin.
+Growth comes from consistency.

-Step 6: Keep posting weekly
+Step 6: Keep posting regularly

-Reminder posts help build awareness and attendance over time
+Reminder posts help build awareness and attendance over time.

 How to Start a Community Tournament